-Shift4 Payments: Neutral Take On This Payment Play (Pending:FOUR)
+Shift4 Payments: Neutral Take On This Payment Play (NYSE:FOUR)

 Some Thoughts

 I like the fundamental story, and while I recognize that the payment space is very large and promising, with developments taking place at a rapid pace, it is hard to pick the winners in this environment.
-The company itself lists third-party processors such as Fiserv (NASDAQ:FISV) and Worldpay (NYSE:WP) as competitors.
-Integrated competitors include the likes of Adyen (OTCPK:ADYEY), Shopify (NYSE:SHOP) and Square (NYSE:SQ), among others.
+The company itself lists third-party processors such as Fiserv (FISV) and Worldpay (WP) as competitors.
+Integrated competitors include the likes of Adyen (OTCPK:ADYEY), Shopify (SHOP) and Square (SQ), among others.

 Players in both spaces have seen rapid advances in their share prices and dealmaking in recent years.
 At $90, a name like Square already supports a $40 billion valuation, equivalent to about 7-8 times sales, as European-based counterpart Adyen has seen a huge rise in its share price and valuations as well.